NuGet/docs.microsoft.com-nuget/docs/hosting-packages/NuGet-Server.md

 ```

 If your server is already secured or you do not otherwise require an API key (for example, when using a private server on a local team network), you can set `requireApiKey` to `false`.
 All users with access to the server can then push or delete packages.

+## Removing packages from the feed

+With NuGet.Server, the `nuget delete` command removes a package from the repository.
+If you want to change the behavior to delist the package instead (leaving it available for package restore), change the `enableDelisting` key in `web.config` to true.

+## NuGet.Server support

+For additional help using NuGet.Server, create an issue on [https://github.com/nuget/NuGetGallery/issues](https://github.com/nuget/NuGetGallery/issues).